-In spring 2020, NOSW received a large gift from the estate of Marjorie (Marge) Keller, a long-time donor to the New Opportunity School for Women.
+In 2020, NOSW received a large gift from the estate of Marjorie (Marge) Keller, a long-time donor to the New Opportunity School for Women.

 Marge Keller went from attending a one-room school in Connecticut to earning a doctorate in nursing science from Indiana University.
 She taught nursing at several universities including the University of Kentucky, from which she retired in 1991.
 Her work teaching nursing and public health took her to every state except Hawaii.
 She also taught and volunteered in 26 countries.